Work where you make a positive difference in people’s lives!

 To view Dunwoody Village’s Code of Conduct, please click here.

 Dunwoody Village is proud to offer a competitive and comprehensive menu of benefits.
-Our full-time employees enjoy a choice of 3 medical plans (with a generous portion paid by Dunwoody), a choice of 2 dental plans, vision insurance, company paid short-term disability insurance, company paid long-term disability, company paid life insurance, tuition reimbursement after 6 months employment, a very generous time off package, an employee referral program, a bi-annual appreciation bonus funded by our residents, a SEPTA discount program, and a 403(b) retirement plan with competitive company match….not to mention a great workplace where employees are treated with respect of their time, their opinions, their backgrounds, and their interests.
+Our full-time employees enjoy a choice of 3 medical plans (with a generous portion paid by Dunwoody), dental insurance, vision insurance, company paid short-term disability insurance, company paid long-term disability, company paid life insurance, tuition assistance, a very generous time off package, an employee referral program, a bi-annual appreciation bonus funded by our residents, a SEPTA discount program, and a 403(b) retirement plan with competitive company match….not to mention a great workplace where employees are treated with respect of their time, their opinions, their backgrounds, and their interests.

 Part-time employees enjoy earned vacation time, the bi-annual appreciation bonus, flexible schedules, and eligibility for our referral bonus program.